Baby Names That Are Going Out of Style

 The name Pamela was popular in the 1950s but not too much anymore.
 There are so many other unique names parents are choosing.
 Pamela is losing in popularity and is not one of those names.

 Sterling K. Brown as Randall On 'This Is Us'

 The name Randall is disappearing.
 That's too bad because the adopted child on the popular NBC television show, This Is Us, is named Randall.
 Maybe it will make a comeback, but it is not on the popular list of names for boys.

 Sharon is another vintage name dating back to the 1940s.
 It is unlikely that many parents will name their girls Sharon in the future.

 Sheila was a popular name in the 1960s.
 If you know anyone named Sheila, it is probably someone in their 60s or close to that age.

 It is interesting that this name is spelled in different ways.
 While pronounced the same, it can be spelled Sheila, Shiela, and Sheilah.

-Susan was a popular name in the 1950s but not so much in 2017.
+Susan was a popular name in the 1950s but not so much in recent years.
 Parents just aren't naming their babies Susan as often as they used to.

 Susan B. Anthony, Susan Sontag, and Susan Lucci are people named Susan that you might be familiar with.